Dr Libby Wilson, 1926–2016

 Date: Tuesday 29 March 2016

-It is with great regret that the organisation Friends at the End, which campaigns in favour of assisted dying, announces that its former convener and medical advisor, Dr Libby Wilson died earlier today in Glasgow.
+It is with great regret that we announce that our former convener and medical advisor, Dr Libby Wilson died earlier today in Glasgow.

 Libby, who would have celebrated her ninetieth birthday in July, had been diagnosed with pancreatic cancer several weeks ago but refused any further medical treatment and died peacefully at her home in the West End of the city with her family around her.